learn-co-students/module-6-code-challenge-round-1-online-ds-pt-021119-module-6-assessment-1581448202/README.md

 $ dA^{[l-1]} = W^{[l]T}*dZ^{[l]}$

-##### 5) Describe the process of forward propagation in neural networks
+##### 1) Describe the process of forward propagation in neural networks

 // answer here //

-##### 6) How does what happens in forward-propagation change what happens in back-propagation?
+##### 2) How does what happens in forward-propagation change what happens in back-propagation?
 Be as specific as possible.

 // answer here //

-##### 7) Why is the chain rule important for backpropagation?

-// answer here //

-##### 8) You are training a neural network to pick out particular sounds in a dataset of audio files.
-Assume all preprocessing has already been done.
-If there are several sounds in each mp3 file, how would you modify your output layer to identify whether a particular sound occurs?
-How does your interpretation change assuming more than one sound can be in each file?
+##### 3) Imagine you are trying classifying several audio files into five different classes of sounds.
+What do you have to change in your last layer, to accomplish this?

 // answer here //